Command Line Interface Reference

 -otel_insecure=true # HTTP

--otel_insecure=false # HTTPS
+-otel_insecure=false # HTTPSDefault: true

-Production Recommendation: Use false
+Production Recommendation: Use false with proper TLS

 -otel_service